Mel Reynolds: Convictions and resignation

 In August 1994, Reynolds was indicted for sexual assault and criminal sexual abuse for engaging in a sexual relationship with a 16-year-old campaign volunteer that began during the 1992 campaign.
 He also faced charges of child pornography for asking the underage campaign worker to obtain "lewd photographs of another girl who was age 15" and obstruction of justice for convincing one of the girls involved to lie to authorities.
-Despite the charges, he continued his campaign and was reelected in November without opposition.
+Despite the charges, he continued his campaign and was re-elected in November without opposition.
 Reynolds initially denied the charges, which he claimed were racially motivated.

-On August 22, 1995, he was convicted on 12 counts of criminal sexual assault, sexual abuse, obstruction of justice, and solicitation of child pornography.
+On August 22, 1995, Reynolds was convicted on 12 counts of criminal sexual assault, sexual abuse, obstruction of justice, and solicitation of child pornography.
 He resigned his seat on October 1 of that year.
 Had he attempted to stay in office, his role in Congress would have been very limited, as longstanding House rules state that a member convicted of a felony should not take part in floor votes or committee work until the House Ethics Committee reviews the matter.
 Reynolds was sentenced to five years in federal prison and was expected to be released in 1998.